lindsayjaacks/Indian-Nutrient-Databank-INDB-/README.md

 The following abbreviations are used in this README file.

 ASC = Art & Science of Cooking

 BFP = Basic Food Preparation

-FAO = Food and Agriculture Organization of the United Nations FCT = Food Composition Table
+FAO = Food and Agriculture Organization of the United Nations

+FCT = Food Composition Table

 ICMR = Indian Council of Medical Research

 IFCT = Indian Food Composition Table

 NIN = National Institute of Nutrition

 NRF = Nutrient Retention Factors

 OSR = Open Source Recipes

 USDA = US Department of Agriculture

-There are 7 data files and 2 information files:
+There are 7 data files:

 1. Excel file called ‘NIN_fct.xlxs'